DEASFN/DEASFN/README.md

 $ chmod +x setup.sh
 $ ./setup.sh
 ````
-If there are errors about gdown, you can ignore them.
+If there are errors about _gdown_ package, you can ignore them.

 #### Download the dataset
 * Download SPE _or_ GPE dataset